 Miriam Zacharias, CEO

-As the Chief Executive Officer and co-founder of Age Well Nutrition, I am responsible for guiding nutrition and healthy lifestyle support services for the over 50 crowd.
+As the Chief Executive Officer and co-founder of Age Well Nutrition, I am responsible for guiding nutrition and healthy lifestyle support services.
 Like many who reach my age, I’ve had multiple careers, the bulk of it directing sales and marketing efforts at technology giants Oracle and Microsoft Corporations.
 Due to the tragic and untimely deaths of my brother and parents due to lifestyle factors, I left my desk job to pursue additional studies and credentials in health coaching and holistic nutrition in order to help others avoid the same fate as them.

 Most recently, I worked on the business side of the wellness industry, including a stint as the CEO of the leading holistic nutrition school in the nation and publishing my highly acclaimed book, a marketing “bible” called The PEACE Process, which is a required resource in several health schools and programs in the U.S.